Skip to main content

 key

-This section defines a sequence of zero or more <key> elements.
-Each <key> represents an XACML attribute required to complete an expression using placeholder variables.
+This section defines a sequence of zero or more key elements.
+Each key represents an attribute required to complete an expression using placeholder variables.

 Mapping attributes